 - The finish refers to the feelings you get after swallowing the Bourbon.
 Does it linger for a while?
 It’s a long finish.
 Does it disappear quickly?
 It’s a short finish.
 Did any hidden flavors appear after swallowing it?
 Did you feel an unmistakable warmth after the Bourbon left your mouth?
 We call it a “Kentucky hug” and it’s a feeling you won’t forget.

 Now, with this in mind, let’s talk about Kentucky Straight bourbon.
 This type of bourbon needs to follow certain guidelines to qualify as such.

-First, it is necessary to adhere to the rules of a Straight Bourbon:It must be made in the United States (any state, not just Kentucky).
+First, we need to adhere to the rules of a Kentucky Straight Bourbon:It must be made in the United States (any state, not just Kentucky).
 Contain at least 51% corn in the mash bill.
 Must be distilled at no more than 160 proof.
 Encapsulate at no more than 125 proof.
 Must be placed in a new charred oak containers (not necessarily a barrel) .

 Bourbon barrels in a distillery

 Second, in addition to following the guidelines for a Kentucky Straight bourbon, it must be aged in the charred oak barrel for at least two years.
 In case it has been aged less than 4 years, it is necessary to indicate it on the label.

 Third, and finally, to classify as a Kentucky Straight Bourbon it is necessary to follow the guidelines of the Straight Bourbon and also to have been distilled and aged for at least 1 year in Kentucky.